telwoo/final-project/README.md

 # Final Project - **Diamonds 💎 are forever... but is their value? 🧐**

 ### Overview
 Diamonds have a variety of measurable characteristics that contribute to the overall value of the diamond itself.
-As a group of data scientists, we are interested in analyzing the measurements and classifications of a diamond.
 This study is a supervised learning problem because each diamond and it's features are associated with a target price.
+As a group of data scientists, we are interested in analyzing the measurements and classifications of a diamond to understand the numerical value in the year 2022.

 ### Source a dataset that will suit your needs (you can even use multiple datasets if applicable).
 Link from diamondse tab